luke-hays/really-simple-rss-reader/README.md

 The structure of this repo is not how I would normally set up two code repos for a UI and API.
 This is mosty to keep conde centralized in one place for ease of reference later.

+This is very barebones, and not intended to be deployed in a reachable manner besides the developer on a local machine.
+Its just a project and motivation to dive deeper into some technical topics.

 ## Notes

 Topics to help me remember some stuff I need to dive into later.